-If you're experiencing tension in your body post-breakup we recommend signing up for the Katonah + Pranayama class, which eases your joints and regulates your mood to help you get "unstuck."
+If you’re experiencing tension in your body we recommend signing up for the Katonah + Pranayama class, which eases your joints and regulates your mood to help you get “unstuck.”
 They also offer an Advanced Tings class for any yogis who are ready to move at a faster pace.

 Did you know that scents can calm you down and make you feel better?
-At the New York Institute of Aromatherapy, you can not only learn about the benefits of different scents, you can also create your own.
-NYIOA aims to help people begin a relationship with plants, oils and aroma-based healing so you can create a scent that excites your spirit and mind.
+At the New York Institute of Aromatherapy, you can not only learn about the benefits of different scents, but you can also create your own.
+NYIOA aims to help people begin a relationship with plants, oils, and aroma-based healing so you can create a scent that excites your spirit and mind.

 You can sign up for a variety of workshops that will teach you how to make your own soaps, facial serums, fizzing bath balls, and more.